renzoxie/installSaflok/README.md

 # features
+-- support install on drive C or drive D
 -- with destination install drive option
 -- share folder in back end
 -- enable IIS features in back end